Hague Adoption Process

 The Article 16 report also establishes that the competent authorities have, as required under Article 4 of the Convention:

 - Established that the child is eligible for adoption;

 - Determined, after having given due consideration to the possibility of placing the child for adoption within the Convention country, that intercountry adoption is in the child's best interests;

 - Ensured that the legal custodian, after having been counseled as required concerning the effect of the child's adoption on the legal custodian's relationship to the child and on the child's legal relationship to his or her family of origin, has freely consented in writing to the child's adoption, in the required legal form;

 - Ensured that if any individual or entity other than the legal custodian must consent to the child's adoption, this individual or entity, after having been counseled as required concerning the effect of the child's adoption, has freely consented in writing, in the required legal form, to the child's adoption;

 - Ensured that the child, after having been counseled as appropriate concerning the effects of the adoption, has freely consented in writing, in the required legal form, to the adoption, if the child is of an age that, under the law of the country of the child's habitual residence, makes the child's consent necessary, and that consideration was given to the child's wishes and opinions; and

 - Ensured that no payment or inducement of any kind has been given to obtain the consents necessary for the adoption to be completed.

-Formats of this report will vary, however your adoption service provider will provide you with an English-language translation of the report.
+The format of this report will vary; however, your ASP will provide you with an English language translation of the report.
 Additionally, it will be accompanied by: